mrdonliu/client-server/Readme.md

 develops, so that it can serve as a log of your work.

 This file can be either a markdown file (readme-student.md) or a PDF (readme-student.pdf).
-The submit script will submit either (or both) but it raises an error if neither exists.
+The submit script will submit one but it raises an error if neither or both exist.

 To obtain all possible points, we want you to demonstrate your understanding of what you have done.  **We are not looking for a diary, we are looking for a clear explanation of